Gerlando Alberti: Attempt on life

 Alberti was considered to be part of a moderate wing at the start of the 1981-83 Second Mafia War, allied with Gaetano Badalamenti and Stefano Bontade, against the Corleonesi led by Totò Riina.
-He barely survived an attempt on his life while incarcerated in the Ucciardone prison on February 9, 1983.
+He barely survived an attempt on his life while incarcerated in the Ucciardone prison on 9 February 1983.
 He received two sentences, one for the heroin lab in Trabia and one life sentence for the killing of a hotel owner who had tipped off the police about the lab.

 Due to his conviction and his links with the men on the losing side of the Second Mafia War, Alberti’s role in Cosa Nostra shrank.
-On June 20, 2006, the aging Alberti was arrested again when authorities issued 52 arrest warrants against the top echelon of Cosa Nostra in the city of Palermo (Operation Gotha).
+On 20 June 2006, the ageing Alberti was arrested again when authorities issued 52 arrest warrants against the top echelon of Cosa Nostra in the city of Palermo (Operation Gotha).
 Despite his life sentence he had been granted house arrest due to poor health.
 On January 21, 2008, the Palermo Court absolved Alberti in relation the Gotha investigation, but he received an 8 years and 5 months sentence in appeal.

-He was arrested again on December 16, 2008, when the Carabinieri arrested 94 Mafiosi in Operation Perseo.
-He was among the men that wanted to re-establish the Sicilian Mafia Commission that had not been functioning since the arrest of Totò Riina in 1993.
+He was arrested again on 16 December 2008, when the Carabinieri arrested 94 Mafiosi in Operation Perseo.
+He was among the men who wanted to re-establish the Sicilian Mafia Commission that had not been functioning since the arrest of Totò Riina in 1993.
 In October 2010, he was sentenced to 6 years and 4 months.
 Due to his age and suffering from cancer he was put under house arrest.
-He died on February 1, 2012, in his house in the Porta Nuova district of Palermo.
+He died on 1 February 2012, in his house in the Porta Nuova district of Palermo.